CSE512-14W/fp-jheer-kanitw/README.md

 Jeffrer Heer, Kanit Wongsuphasawat {jheer,kanitw}@uw.edu

+A breakdown of how the work was split among the group members and a commentary on the research/development process.

+---- (If you decide not to put these info in the project page put them down here-----

 ![Overview](overview.png)

 This is an example repository for the final project submission.
 Put your abstract from your final paper here.